kasparsj/OSC2DMX/README.md

 ## Platforms

-Currently only MacOs binaries are provided.

-Compile for other platforms with openFrameworks version > 0.11 and additional addons: ofxArtnet, ofxDmx, ofxDropdown.
+Currently only MacOs binaries are provided, but you can compile for other platforms with openFrameworks (>0.11) and additional addons: ofxArtnet, ofxDmx, ofxDropdown.

 ## Using 3DView simulator software